steadymoka/kmm-sample/README.md

 ## Features

-Get data from Github Graph Api
+Get my profile information from github api (graphQL).
+(You should Github API key to `/apikey.properties` file)

 ## Related links